kazettique/tailwindcss-line-clamp-no-ellipsis/readme.md

 # tailwindcss-line-clamp-no-ellipsis

+A tailwind plugin for line clamp without ellipsis.

 This tailwind plugin is inspired by [tailwindlabs/tailwindcss-line-clamp](https://github.com/tailwindlabs/tailwindcss-line-clamp/tree/master).
 Most of the time, we want to clamp the text with specific number of lines, and adding an ellipsis `...` at the end.
 But sometimes we just ONLY want to clipped the text WITHOUT ellipsis.

 ## Installation